 Tech Gear Lab also gave this grinder a positive review, finding it to be a good budget burr grinder.
 The Tech Gear Lab review especially recommends this burr grinder for French Press coffee in particular.

 The Hario Skerton Coffee Grinder is a little grinder with a lot of fanfare.
 This handheld burr coffee grinder has ceramic burrs, with steel, glass, plastic and silicone parts.
 The grinder itself holds 3.5 ounces of coffee beans.
 It can produce any type of grind, from super coarse for a cold brew to super fine for Turkish-style coffee.

 You can find the Hario Skerton Coffee grinder online at Amazon, Prima Coffee, World Market, and Crate and Barrel.

 Home Grounds noting its high-quality construction at an affordable price.
 The website lauds the Hario Skerton’s ability to produce coarse and fine grinds, something not easily accomplished.
 However, they also do note that the grind tends to be more consistent at the finer settings.

 Customers of Prima Coffee praise this coffee maker, calling it a “great, affordable burr grinder.”
 Some Prima Coffee customers do note that it is quite a workout and that it takes some experimentation to get the correct grind.

-On Amazon, this burr coffee grinder receives a 4.1 out of 5-star rating and is an Amazon’s Choice pick.
 Customers overwhelmingly loved the quality of this coffee grinder.
 One customer even called it a “simple, foolproof design.”